Spring Fever

 While it is often said that ‘the best time to prune is when the knife is sharp’, as we move beyond the winter solstice (22 June) and the days start to grow longer, now is one of the best times to prepare your garden for the upcoming growing season by sharpening up your pruning shears.

-Late winter is a great time to prune any deciduous trees or shrubs while … Read more »
+Late winter is a great time to prune any deciduous trees or shrubs … Read more »

 Welcome to winter